Sindhi language: Early Sindhi (–16th century)

 Literary attestation of early Sindhi is sparse.
 The earliest written evidence of Sindhi as a language can be found in a translation of the Qur’an into Sindhi dating back to 883 A.D.
-Historically, Isma'ili religious literature and poetry in India, as old as the 11th century CE, used a language that was closely related to Sindhi and Gujarati; at this point in time, Sindhi was not clearly established as an independent literary language.
+Historically, Isma'ili religious literature and poetry in India, as old as the 11th century CE, used a language that was closely related to Sindhi and Gujarati; at this point, Sindhi was not clearly established as an independent literary language.
 Much of this work is in the form of ginans (a kind of devotional hymn).

 Sindhi was the first Indo-Aryan language to be in close contact with Arabic and Persian following the Umayyad conquest of Sindh in 712 CE.
 Arabic sources thus do mention the language of Sindh in various instances.
 The following excerpts are translated from The History of India, as Told by Its Own Historians by Henry Miers Elliot.

-The language of Sind is different than that of India.
-Sind is the country which is nearer the domains of the Moslims, India is farther from them.
+The language of Sind is different from that of India.
+Sind is the country which is nearer to the domains of the Muslims; India is farther from them.